About Six of Pentacles

-Power, protection, the act of proffering as well as obtaining all come time mind in the use of hand symbolism in the Tarot.
+Hand: Power, protection, the act of proffering as well as obtaining all come time mind in the use of hand symbolism in the Tarot.
 Hands are historically seen as points of transmission, meaning we give and receive from hands (energetically and physically).
-It's no accident that the powerful ace cards are all depicted with a hand holding the suit symbol.
+It’s no accident that the powerful ace cards are all depicted with a hand holding the suit symbol.
 This is a clear message of force and power relating to the indicated suit.
 It is also a reminder that we are able to both give and receive those attributes pertaining to the referring suit.
-View other cards showcasing hands in the Tarot.
+Get more about hand symbolism here.

-As one would guess, scale symbol meanings deal with of equality and balance.
-It is a perfect visual measure when something is "out of whack."
-The scale in all its precision shows us which part of our life is out of balance - when the scale is tipped more to one side we know we need to take some corrective action.
-See other cards tipping the scales.
+Scale: As one would guess, scale symbol meanings deal with equality and balance.
+It is a perfect visual measure when something is “out of whack.”
+The scale in all its precision shows us which part of our life is out of balance – when the scale is tipped more to one side we know we need to take some corrective action.

 Some questions to balance out the six of pentacles Tarot card meaning: